coderloff/zig-tutorial/en/intro/std.md

 Zig's Standard Library (`std`) is a valuable resource for a wide range of programming tasks.
 Its extensive modules and utilities empower developers with efficient tools to write clean, robust, and feature-rich code.
 By exploring and utilizing the functionalities provided by `std`, you can enhance your Zig programming experience and create high-quality applications.

 And that's it!
-You learned how to use Zig's Standard Library (`std`).
+We learned how to use Zig's Standard Library (`std`).